Salesforce Review: Decide if the CRM Is Right for You

 Salesforce Pricing

 Salesforce has four tiers to suit teams of various sizes and needs.
-The entry-level Salesforce Essentials costs $25 per user, per month for custom reporting and pipeline management tools, but it has a 10-user max.
-Larger companies should consider Salesforce Professional and up, which not only have unlimited seats but add advanced functions like lead scoring, sales forecasting, and approval automation.
-Head below for a full breakdown of Salesforce pricing:
+The entry-level Salesforce Starter costs $25 per user per month for custom reporting, pipeline management tools, and marketing campaign features.
+Larger companies should consider Salesforce Professional and higher tiers to unlock advanced functions such as collaborative forecasting, lead scoring, and approval automation.
+Read on for a full breakdown of Salesforce pricing:

-Key FeaturesLead and opportunity management, custom reports and dashboardsRules-based lead scoring, collaborative forecasting, campaign influenceApproval automation, advanced reporting, unlimited record types24/7 support, unlimited custom apps, Salesforce Meetings video interface
+Key FeaturesLead and opportunity management, custom reports and dashboardsCase management, collaborative forecasting, campaign influenceApproval automation, advanced reporting, unlimited record types24/7 support, unlimited custom apps, sales engagement and insights

 Workflow RulesUp to 5 rulesUp to 5 rulesUnlimitedUnlimited